AdobeDocs/journey-optimizer-b2b.en/help/user/content/fragments.md

 To make the best use of fragments in your workflows:

-* _Create your own fragments_ - Create visual fragments, either from scratch or by saving content as fragment anytime from the visual content editor.
+* _Create your own fragments_ - Create visual fragments, either from scratch or by saving content as a fragment anytime from the visual content editor.
 * _Reuse fragments_ - Use them as many times as needed in your content.

 ## Visual fragments